Custom OAuth Apps

 Register your own OAuth applications for branded consent screens and custom scopes.

 By default, Weavz provides pre-configured OAuth credentials for supported integrations.
-Custom OAuth apps let you use your own OAuth application credentials instead, giving you control over branding, scopes, and consent screens.
+Custom OAuth apps let Team, Scale, and Enterprise organizations use their own provider credentials instead, giving you control over branding, scopes, consent screens, compliance approval, and provider quota.

 Why Use Custom OAuth Apps